-The principal amounts of outstanding forward foreign exchange contracts at 31 December 2018 were GEL3,509 (USD1,311).
+The principal amounts of outstanding forward foreign exchange contracts amounted GEL5,000 (USD1,526) thousand and GEL3,509 (USD1,224) thousand as at 31 December 2020 and 2019, respectively.

-Total gain (loss) from fair value change of forward contracts amounted to GEL99 thousand (gain) and GEL351 thousand (loss) during the 2019 and 2018 years, respectively.
+Total gain (loss) from fair value change of forward contracts amounted to GEL102 thousand (loss) and GEL99 thousand (gain) during the 2020 and 2019 years, respectively.

-12. TAX ASSETS/LIABILITIES
+13. TAX ASSETS/LIABILITIES

 According to the Georgian Tax Legislation, the Group should pay taxes on unified treasury code applicable for all taxes.
-As a result, as at 31 December 2019 and 2018 the Group presents tax liabilities and assets on a net basis, amounting GEL200 (asset) and GEL424 (liability), respectively.
+As a result, as at 31 December 2020 and 2019 the Group presents tax liabilities and assets on a net basis, amounting GEL413 and GEL200 asset, respectively.